We organize and facilitate innovation days and strategy events for corporations, with audiences of 25 to 250 managers.

 Extra: We encourage people to make an individual selection first before going into a group discussion.
 Everyone gets an “idea shopping cart” template to collect the most radical ideas that stand out to them.
 This works better than a selection by committee where the loudest voice has the most influence.

 Digitalize the outputs?
-If the output of this day needs to link to an in-house innovation platform, it’s wise to format this template to be compatible with this platform.
+If the output of the day needs to link to an in-house innovation platform, it’s wise to format the template to be compatible with this platform.

 Who’s responsible?
 Ideas need ownership from some of the participants.
 Every final template needs someone’s name on it who can be reached afterward for a follow-up.